West Mountain, UT Demographics

 A map of West Mountain's Population by Race

-Of the 333 places in Utah, West Mountain is the 155th most populous.
+West Mountain is ranked the 161st most populous place in Utah, out of 334 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+West Mountain was ranked the 155th most populous place in the 2020 Census.

 West Mountain's White Population